KelvinJC/Enterprise-Data-Warehouse-Design/README.md

 <br>

-## ** For the purpose of data privacy, all names of persons and business entities have been changed to fictional ones.
+## ** For the purpose of data protection, all names of persons and business entities have been changed to fictional ones.